Gyungeose/ECG-Signal-Processor/README.md

 # ECG-Signal-Processor
 HELLO!
 This is my very first coding venture, hence I'm just punching in the dark.
 Nonetheless the goal here is to build:

-This project implements a digital signal processing (DSP) pipeline to analyze raw electrocardiogram (ECG) data.
+A project implements a digital signal processing (DSP) pipeline to analyze raw electrocardiogram (ECG) data.
 Using the MIT-BIH Arrhythmia Database, the software filters biological and environmental noise, detects QRS complexes, and calculates Heart Rate Variability (HRV)—a key metric for autonomic nervous system health.

 ## Clinical Significance